andreabenini/FatBottomedBoard/badassmouse/README.md

    it's floating around
 - Reliable, Recycled Internals
 The core of this mouse is built upon proven technology, giving it a reliable and high-performance foundation
-  - **Logitech Heart:** The main PCB and all essential electronic components have been carefully transplanted from a classic **Logitech M700** laser mouse
+  - **Logitech Heart:** The main PCB and all essential electronic components have been carefully transplanted from a classic **Logitech M500** laser mouse
   - **Proven Performance:** This approach leverages the quality and reliability of Logitech's sensor and engineering, ensuring excellent tracking and button response without reinventing the wheel
 - Hyper-Fast 'Infinity' Scroll
-One of the most celebrated features of the donor Logitech M700 has been fully integrated into this build: the hyper-fast, dual-mode scroll wheel
+One of the most celebrated features of the donor Logitech M500 has been fully integrated into this build: the hyper-fast, dual-mode scroll wheel
   - **Effortless Navigation:** The scroll wheel can be toggled into a free-spinning "infinity" mode.
 With a single flick, you can coast through thousands of lines in documents, spreadsheets, or web pages instantly
   - **Dual-Mode Precision:** The mouse retains the ability to switch back to a standard, tactile "click-to-click" mode for when precision and line-by-line control are needed
-  - **A Signature Feature:** This powerful and satisfying function is a direct result of using the M700's internals, bringing a premium, productivity-enhancing feature to a unique custom body
+  - **A Signature Feature:** This powerful and satisfying function is a direct result of using the M500's internals, bringing a premium, productivity-enhancing feature to a unique custom body
 - Dedicated Thumb Button (Middle Click)
 To improve ergonomics and functionality, a custom third mouse button has been added, accessible to the thumb
   - **Ergonomic Placement:** This new button is positioned laterally on the side of the mouse, offering a much more comfortable way to trigger a middle click without altering your grip
   - **Enhanced Functionality:** While the traditional middle click obtained by pressing the scroll wheel is still available, having a
-    **dedicated thumb button** is far superior for actions like opening links in new tabs or for use in 3D modeling software (FreeCAD, Blender, Cura, ...)
+    **dedicated thumb button** is far superior for actions in 3D modeling software (GIMP, FreeCAD, Blender, Cura, ...)
   - **User Choice:** This design provides two distinct ways to perform a middle click, offering flexibility and a better user experience overall.
 - Horizontal Tilt-Wheel Scrolling
-Another powerful feature inherited from the Logitech M700 internals is the tilt-wheel functionality
+Another powerful feature inherited from the Logitech M500 internals is the tilt-wheel functionality
   - **Side-to-Side Scrolling:** The scroll wheel can be tilted left and right, providing seamless **horizontal scrolling**
   - **Productivity Boost:** This is incredibly useful for navigating wide spreadsheets, timelines in video editing software, or large images without having to use horizontal scroll bars
 - Hyper-Personalized Ergonomics: Function Over Form